icaka98/IngredientSA/README.md

 </p>

 ## Data
-We gathered data from various sources, so that it represents as many cuisine specific ingredients as possible.
+We gathered data from various sources (Kaggle datasets, scraping), so that it represents as many cuisine specific ingredients as possible.

 Another issue was negative examples generation (aim for balanced dataset).
 We created recipes with random ingredients sampled from over 8000 different types with a specific length distribution.